i

 • Sound Symposer Delete (I'll tell you why shortly)

 There are a handful of other items we highly recommend but this is the bare minimum.
-Yes, you need a bigger turbo, but we're specifically referring to supporting modifications here.
+Yes, you need a bigger turbo which we'll get to shortly, but we're specifically referring to supporting modifications here.

 The sound symposer delete is the easiest way to create a vacuum/boost source for your BOV.
 Most people that mod their ST want it gone anyway, but this gives you a really good reason to do such a simple modification.